pie-tras/crater-sim/README.rst

 **Trial Two**

 For trial two, the crater size distribution will be shifted.
 The minimum crater radius will be increased to 50 km.
 The maximum crater radius will be increased to 200 km.
 This will significantly decrease the time required to simulate before saturation can be detected.
-(Also I don't want to wait another 3 hours for the simulation to finish :) haha) In a real senario this perhaps occur due to a rarity in non accreated material.
+In a real senario this perhaps occur due to a rarity in non accreated material.
 Any impactors will have been formed from previously much smaller imactors.

 The initial conditions were as follows: